jmartin82/phplapse/README.md

 ```
 php-config|grep extension-dir
 ```
-If PHPlapse is correctly installed, you should see the `phplapse.so` extension when you ls the displayed directory.
+If PHPlapse is correctly installed, you should see the `phplapse.so` extension when you "ls" the displayed directory.

 ## Functions ##